richarddes/Todo-List/README.md

-A basic Todo List build in React,js and Node.js which saves tasks on files
+A basic Todo List build in React,js and Node.js which saves tasks in files